kr-aditya18/CODSOFT_TaskNo.1/README.md

 ## 🌟 Contributing
 Feel free to contribute by submitting issues, feature requests, or pull requests.
 Let's improve this project together!

-## 📄 License
-This project is licensed under the MIT License.
-See the LICENSE file for details.